r0b0/debian-installer/README.md

 </details>

-We also recommend to re-enroll the TPM device to decrypt your drive with PCRs 7 (secure-boot-policy) and 14 (shim-policy) after the installation.
+We also recommend re-enrolling the TPM device to decrypt your drive with PCRs 7 (secure-boot-policy) and 14 (shim-policy) after the installation.
 Identify your underlying boot device (with `lsblk`) and use the following command (replacing /dev/vda2 with your device):

     sudo systemd-cryptenroll --tpm2-pcrs=secure-boot-policy+shim-policy \